supersecretevilcodingman/pre-assignment/grafana/provision-ec2/how-to.md

 ### Creating Outputs For Our URLs

 12. Now that we've finished the main bulk of our terraform file, we can work on an ease-of-access feature.
 URLs!!!
 Woohoo!
-Pretty self explainatory, but it's gonna output some URLs into the console once `terraform apply` is complete, reducing the need to go onto the AWS portal.
+Pretty self explainatory, but it's gonna output some URLs into the console once `terraform apply` is complete, reducing the the need to use the AWS as much.

 ```
 output "grafana_dashboard" {